terencecistudent/animal-matching-cards/README.md

 ### User Stories

+- As a user, I would like to click the **Start Game** button which will start the timer and game.
 - As a user, I would like to click on a card which I want to select.
 - As a user, I want to click on two cards to see if I got a match.
 - As a user, I do not want to click on three cards which will all turn around at the same time as this will cause a problem.